r0ei/coroapi/README.md

 Provides up-to-date data about Coronavirus outbreak.
 Includes numbers about confirmed cases, deaths and recovered.

 ## Available data-sources:
-Currently only 1 data-source is available to retrieve the data:
+Currently only 2 data-sources is available to retrieve the data:

 - [Epidemic Stats](https://epidemic-stats.com/coronavirus/) - **All statistics data about coronavirus COVID-19 comes from World Health Organization and Johns Hopkins CSSE.
 Charts includes number of infected, deaths and recovered.**

+- [Virusncov](https://virusncov.com/) - **All statistics data about coronavirus COVID-19 comes from World Health Organization**

 ## How it works